FOLLOWING JESUS CHRIST

 Beloved, following Jesus is simply living just as Jesus lived, walking just as Jesus walked, and working just as Jesus worked while on earth.

-Prayer: My Dear Lord Jesus Christ, thank You for showing me a perfect example of how to live and love, and walk and work.
-Help me Holy Spirit to follow Jesus’ example practically, completely and continuously, in Jesus’ name.
+Prayer: My Dear Lord Jesus Christ, thank You for showing me a perfect example of how to live and love, and how to walk and work.
+Dear Holy Spirit, teach and help me to follow Jesus’ example practically, completely and continuously, in Jesus’ name.
 Amen.